SINTEF-9012/oryx-neffics/README.md

 * On the development machine, check you have permissions to *C:/Program Files/Apache Software Foundation/Tomcat 6.0/webapps*:
 	* Right click on the folder, *Properties*, tab *Security*, click *Edit* and add *Full Control* for yourself.
 * Test if Tomcat has been correctly installed by visiting <http://localhost:8080>
+* (windows only) Check also that Tomcat writes a log in *C:/Program Files/Apache Software Foundation/Tomcat 6.0/logs*, file *catalina.out*
+	* If not, change the *bin/startup.bat* file and replace the line

+			call "%EXECUTABLE%" start %CMD_LINE_ARGS%

+		by:

+			call "%EXECUTABLE%" run %CMD_LINE_ARGS% 1> ../logs/catalina.out 2>1